Pion condensation at rotation in magnetic field, electric and scalar potential wells: Introduction

 Subtlety of the problem is that the production of the field and particles depends on the noninertial reference frame, in which the phenomenon is described.
 In a sense this phenomenon is similar to the Unruh effect resulting in production of soft photons in the unevenly moving frame.

 In the given paper we return to the problem of the stability of the charged pion vacuum at the rotation of the system in presence and absence of the uniform external magnetic field.
 Also, presence of the square scalar and electric potential wells will be permitted.
-Analogies and differences with the problem of the rotation of the charged pion Bose-Einstein condensate with dynamically fixed particle number and the rotating superconductors will be analysed.
+Analogies and differences with the problem of the rotation of the charged pion Bose-Einstein condensate with dynamically fixed particle number and the rotating superconductors will be analyzed.

 The paper is organized as follows.
 In Sect. \ref{chir} we introduce description of the charged boson (pion) field in the rotation frame under action of static scalar, electric and magnetic fields.
-Section \ref{sect-rotSKG} discusses subtlety of the transition from the Klein-Gordon-Fock equation in the rotation frame to the Schr\"odinger equation in the nonrelativistic limit.
 Problem of the charged pion vacuum instability in the rotation frame at ignorance of the Meissner effect and London moment will be studied in Sect. \ref{sect-ignor}.
 The Aharonov-Bohm effect and consequences, which follow from the absence of the current in the rotation frame, will be considered in Sect. \ref{Aharonov-sect}.
 In Sect. \ref{sect-London} we will study peculiarities of the Meissner effect and the London law in relativistic region.
-Some details of calculations are deferred to Appendices A and B.
+Appendix \ref{sect-rotSKG} discusses subtlety of the transition from the Klein-Gordon-Fock equation in the rotation frame to the Schr\"odinger equation in the nonrelativistic limit.
+Some details of calculations are deferred to Appendices \ref{Assumptions}, \ref{AppendixA} and \ref{AppendixB}.